What internet speed do I need for streaming?

 Secure your home internet

-Securing your home internet provides a safe streaming experience for your household and protects your personal information from cybercrime threats.
-Astound Broadband’s eero Plus Whole WiFi security has features that enhance your home network security and protect all your devices.
+Protecting your wireless internet not only provides a safe streaming experience for your household but also protects your personal information from cybercrime threats.
+A strong network security helps maintain the quality of service, prevents unauthorized access and protects connected devices.

-- Safe and secure VPN protection for safe browsing.
+- Safe and secure VPN protection for safe browsing

-- Malware and virus scanning to prevent malicious software and viruses from infiltrating your device.
+- Malware and virus scanning to prevent malicious software and viruses from infiltrating your device

 Build your plan